 How the Trust invests in the present and future vitality of Rongowhakaata

-Over the tenure of this current Board, at Hui-ā-Tau and Hui-ā-Iwi, we have received immense support for the approach to move away from the deficit and poverty thinking and move towards our vitality, focusing on what we have rather than lamenting what we don’t.
+Over the tenure of the 2022-2024 Board, at Hui-ā-Tau and Hui-ā-Iwi, we received immense support for the approach to move away from the deficit and poverty thinking and move towards our vitality, focusing on what we have rather than lamenting what we don’t.

 Each year there are similar pātai that pop up so we thought this would be an opportunity to provide some insight into the thinking and journey of the things you sometimes cannot see.